top of page

 Your Role in the Development Process:

 I have met with most of the developers of the major housing proposals in town with the goal of ensuring that the developments look and feel like Los Gatos.
-But, because the Town Council will have less discretion over proposals due to changes in state law, the role of residents in influencing the development process has become more important than ever.
-Directly lobbying developers is very effective, and even more so when you can do so with groups of like-minded individuals who can push for changes together.
-These pushes can be for things like traffic improvements, the inclusion of “mixed-use” retail or commercial spaces, increasing the number of affordable housing units, reductions in height, the addition of green spaces, or architectural improvements.
+But, because the Town Council will have less discretion over proposals, the role of residents in influencing the development process has become more important than ever.
+Directly lobbying developers is effective, and even more so when you can do so with groups of like-minded individuals who can push for changes together.
+These pushes can be for things like traffic improvements, the inclusion of “mixed-use” retail or commercial spaces, increasing the number of affordable housing units, reductions in height or density, the addition of green spaces, or architectural improvements.

-Long story short: if you see proposed projects in Los Gatos that you have concerns about, get involved now, talk with your neighbors, and contact the developer and architect directly.
-You can find the contact information for the developers and architects for particular proposals at this link.
-The contact information is found on the "Development Plans" pages.
-If you need help doing this, please let me know and I would be happy to assist.
+Long story short: if you see proposed projects in Los Gatos that you have concerns about, get involved now, talk with your neighbors, and contact the developer, architect, and the Town of Los Gatos staff directly.
+You can find the contact information for particular proposals at this link.
+The developer's contact information is found on the "Development Plans" pages.

 Myths and Misconceptions:

-Regarding the Builder’s Remedy, it is important to know that not one of the 15 cities in Santa Clara County had their Housing Element approved in time to avoid the Builder’s Remedy.
+In California, every city has to have its 8-year plan for new housing development approved by the state’s Housing and Community Development Department.
+This plan is called the Housing Element.
+The state required Los Gatos to plan for about 2,000 new housing units.
+Unfortunately, Los Gatos did not have our Housing Element certified on time which opened the town up to developers submitting development applications using the Builder’s Remedy.
+Regarding the Builder’s Remedy, it is important to know that not one of the 15 cities in Santa Clara County had their Housing Element approved in time to avoid the Builder’s Remedy (Santa Clara County's Housing Element is still not approved as of December 2024).
 And, while the Builder’s Remedy is getting much of the attention, there are many new state laws that are allowing developers to go beyond local standards.

-As of a few months ago, Los Gatos officially has an approved Housing Element which means developers can no longer submit new Builder’s Remedy applications.
-Throughout this process, I made it my top priority to pass a compliant Housing Element as expeditiously as possible.
+As of July 10, 2024, Los Gatos officially has a certified Housing Element, which means that developers can no longer submit new Builder’s Remedy applications in the Town of Los Gatos.
+Throughout this process, I made it my top priority to pass a strong, compliant Housing Element as expeditiously as possible.
 I voted to send our draft Housing Element to the state for review every time I believed it was ready.
 Unfortunately, the Council was not united on this front.
-Some Councilmembers have not voted to send drafts of the Housing Element forward to the state when we have had the opportunity to, which has created significant delays and issues with obtaining certification.
-Ultimately, only 3 out of 5 Councilmembers (myself included) voted to approve the document and end the possibility of new Builder’s Remedy applications in Los Gatos.
+Some Councilmembers voted not to send drafts of the Housing Element forward to the state when we had the opportunity to do so, which created delays and issues with obtaining certification.
+Ultimately, only 3 out of 5 Councilmembers (myself included) voted to approve the final document and end the ability for developers to propose new Builder’s Remedy applications in Los Gatos.

 Resources and More Info: